How to Create a Blog Today

 Welcome!
-My name is Joe Chapuis.
-I’ve been developing web sites and internet businesses since 1996, and this little guide is the answer to the most common question I’ve heard these past 18 years:
+My name is James Wright.
+I’ve been developing web sites and internet businesses since 1996, and this little guide is the answer to the most common question I’ve heard these past 18 years…

-If you’re thinking about starting a Blog, you may be feeling a bit overwhelmed or confused right now.
+If you’re thinking about creating a blog, you may be feeling a bit overwhelmed or confused right now.
 Don’t worry.
-I’ll tell you exactly what you need to know so you can start a blog in just a few minutes.
+I’ll tell you exactly what you need to know so you can create your own blog in just a few minutes.
 So let’s get started!
+There is always a mixed bag of options when it comes to starting your own blog whether it’s to make money or purely as a hobby it’s important to get the basics right.
+From choosing the right domain name to finding the best blogging platform for your needs.